lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     deduces the bonds between atoms from their relative positions.
 Therefore, there is no need to provide bond and angle information as we do with classic force fields like GROMOS or AMBER.

-    Note that Vashishta potential requires the use of metal units system.
+When used with LAMMPS, the *Vashishta* potential requires the use of metal units system.
     Bond-angle energy based potentials
     are more computationally heavy than classical force fields and require the use of a smaller timestep, but